belkevich/multiton/README.md

 }
 ```
 And this instance will be released on memory warning.
-Or you can release all such instances
+Or you can release all such instances manually
 ```objective-c
 [ABMultiton purgeRemovableInstances];
 ```